 By the way, Pinot Grigio is a sister grape to Pinot Noir and has light reddish brown pigmentation.
 Careful pressing gives the juice a surprising blondness considering the redness of the skin.
 The end product is a beautiful dry white wine with a citrus nose and lean acidity.

 P.S.
-Our 2016 hand-harvest of Pinot Gris was one of the final crops of this variety at Creekbend Vineyard.
+Our 2016 hand-harvest of Pinot Gris was one of the final crops of this variety at Creekbend Vineyard in Indiana.
 At Oliver Winery, we still make a crisp, refreshing, and balanced Pinot Grigio with fruit sourced from Monterey, California.
 Taste our current vintage.